Installing Python¶

 Installing Python in Windows

-You might have Python already installed, but we recommend that you install python via pyenv-win, for you to be able to use virtual environments with different Python versions.
+You might have Python already installed, but we recommend that you install python via pyenv-win, for you to be able to use virtual environments with different Python versions should it be needed.

 We will copy some of the install instructions from the pyenv-win how to install GitHub page here below, but we refer to the offical install instructions should there be problems.